rdlauer/articles/blues/ubidots/post-ubidots.md

 Collected data might be something minuscule: a single data point from a single sensor logged once per hour.
 On the other end of the spectrum consider environmental sensor data monitoring volatile compounds.
 Data from these sensors could be accumulated in millisecond timeframes, 24/7/365, to ensure stability.

 One piece of the puzzle is the collection of this data in the cloud.
-Another piece is tackling the ability to **derive meaningful insights** from the data.
+Another piece is **deriving meaningful insights** from the data.
 The ability to create intuitive dashboards and data visualizations is paramount.
 This is where customizable solutions like [Ubidots](https://ubidots.com/) come into play.

 In this article we'll take a high level look at routing data collected from a device to a dashboard with hardware and services from [Blues Wireless](https://blues.io/) and Ubidots.